 Ochsner Health is a system that delivers health to the people of Louisiana, Mississippi and the Gulf South with a mission to Serve, Heal, Lead, Educate and Innovate.

 Hurricane season is from June 1 to Nov.
 30. It's better to prepare sooner than later.
 If you wait until there is a storm in the Gulf, you may not have time to search for the supplies you need or shop for them.
 Now is the time to look ahead and start planning for the possibility of a large storm making landfall near you.

-Any patient of Ochsner Health has an electronic medical record (EMR).
-All Ochsner medical records are stored electronically and accessible at any Ochsner location.
-If you are an Ochsner patient your records are safe.
+Any patient of Ochsner Health has an electronic medical record.
+All Ochsner medical records are stored electronically and are accessible at any Ochsner location.
+If you are an Ochsner patient, your records are safe.
 They are backed up electronically everyday and accessible by any Ochsner physician at any Ochsner health center or hospital location.
 You can also access your medical information through MyOchsner.